-In this career summary, you will find out what the job of A Criminal Justice Professor is about and what it is like.
+In this career summary, you will find out what the job of a Postsecondary Criminal Justice and Law Enforcement Teacher is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Postsecondary Criminal Justice and Law Enforcement Teachers teach courses in criminal justice, corrections, and law enforcement administration.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.